 - Keep all evidence relevant to your claim as you would be required to present them to your solicitor to enable them build a strong case for you.

-If your medical professional or hospital has refused to let you access to relevant evidence to prove medical negligence damages (for example your medical records); we can help you apply to a court to get an order requiring that such information be disclosed to you.
-We would only do this once we are convinced there are sufficient grounds
+If your medical professional or hospital has refused to let you access relevant evidence to prove how much damage you have suffered (for example your medical records); we can help you apply to a court to get an order requiring that such information be disclosed to you.
+We would only do this once we are convinced there are sufficient grounds.

 Once we have obtained the details of your case, including the evidence you have provided, we will take the necessary procedural steps to ensure that we establish solid grounds for your claim.